 When laser marking on organic materials, the CO2 source is the best solution for marking on glass, leather, wood and paper.
 The YAG laser does not normally produce satisfactory results for these materials.

-Our CO2 lasers can be used quickly and permanently to mark alphanumerics, logos, and bar codes into a variety of materials at high speed.
+Our CO2 lasers let you quickly and permanently mark alphanumeric codes, logos, and bar codes into a variety of materials at high speed.

 Among the outstanding features laser marking has to offer are greater reliability and productivity compared to the conventional solutions such as ink jet printing.